sjdv1982/seamless/sphinx/source/beginner.md

 There are two strategies to define a command-line transformation.

-1. The best way is use a bash transformer where you include the source code of every command line tool (except standard UNIX commands).
+1. The best way is use a bash transformer where you include the source code of every command line tool that is being used (except standard UNIX commands).
 This will make the transformation reproducible.
 There are two limitations:

     - The command line tool must not have any hard-coded "magic files" where it depends on, unless the content of such a file can be included as one of the transformer inputs.